kumuluz/kumuluzee-samples/kumuluzee-version/README.md

-# KumuluzEE Versions example
+# KumuluzEE Version example

-This sample demonstrates how to use KumuluzEE Versions.
+This sample demonstrates how to use KumuluzEE Version.

 ## Requirements